jgclark/vscode-todo-highlight/README.md

         "REVIEW:", // as will this
         // now for a more complex example
         {
+            "text": "INFO:", // without a defined regex pattern this is the string that will be matched "color": "green",
+            "backgroundColor": "rgba(0,0,0,0)", // INFO: setting the last parameter to zero (alpha channel) disables the background colour
+            "border": "none",
+            "isWholeLine": false
+        },
+        {
-            "text": "TODO:",
+            "text": "WARNING:",
             "before": {
+				"contentText": "⚠️" // adds text before the highlight },
+            "after": {
-				"contentText": "⚠️" // can add text before or after the highlight },
+				"contentText": "⚠️" // adds text after the highlight },
             "color": "red",
             "border": "1px solid red",
-            "borderRadius": "2px", //NOTE: using borderRadius along with `border` or you will see nothing change "backgroundColor": "rgba(0,0,0,.2)"
+            "borderRadius": "2px", // NOTE: use borderRadius along with `border` or you will see nothing change "backgroundColor": "rgba(0,0,0,.2)"
         },
         {
-            "text": "NOTE:", // this is further refined by the regex pattern below "color": "#ff0000",
+            "text": "TODO(string):", // with a regex pattern defined, this setting isn't used, but is useful as a name for this section
+            "regex": {
+                "pattern": "(?<=^|\"|\\s)TODO(\\(\\w+\\))?:" // this allows for TODO: or TODO(Bob): etc.
+            },
+            "color": "red",
+            "border": "1px solid red",
+            "borderRadius": "2px", //NOTE: use borderRadius along with `border` or you will see nothing change "backgroundColor": "rgba(0,0,0,.2)"
+        },
+        {
+            "text": "NOTE:", // with a regex pattern defined, this setting isn't used, but is useful as a name for this section
+            "color": "#ff0000",
             "backgroundColor": "yellow",
             "overviewRulerColor": "grey"